am a Portland-based freelance journalist and covering architecture & design as well as film, visual art, sports, business, and travel.

 Besides being a big Oregon Ducks fan, other random favorites include:

-cream sauce (preferably from Nick's Italian Cafe in McMinnville), Haruki Murakami, Democrats, corduroy pants, Dimitri Shostakovich, Herzog & de Meuron, Graham Greene,
+The Beatles, Japan, Haruki Murakami, Democrats, Dimitri Shostakovich, Herzog & de Meuron, Graham Greene,

 Michael Mann, the 'Case Study' houses, Werner Herzog, the Pittsburgh

-Steelers, seared foie gras, Copenhagen, The Clash, Amsterdam, the original 'Star Wars' trilogy and all its surrounding merchandise, Atari 2600 games, the Oregon coast, the New York
+Steelers, Copenhagen, The Clash, Amsterdam, the original 'Star Wars' trilogy and all its surrounding merchandise, Atari 2600 games, the Oregon coast, the New York

-Yankees, Scandinavian furniture, Elvis Costello & The Attractions, wild boar, 'Iron
+Yankees, Scandinavian furniture, Elvis Costello & The Attractions, 'Iron

-Chef' (original Japanese version), novels by (our friend) Neil Griffiths, Piet Mondrian, old flip-clock radios, German sheperds, Bill Evans, Janwillem van der Wettering, Arsenal football club, Jean-Pierre Melville,
+Chef' (original Japanese version), Piet Mondrian, old flip-clock radios, German sheperds, Bill Evans, Janwillem van der Wettering, Arsenal football club, Jean-Pierre Melville,

-Robert Bingham, Andreas Gursky, Alvar Aalto, old BMWs, Bjork, Cool Whip, 'The Brandenburg Concertos', adidas 'Originals' track suits, Keith Jarrett, Famous Ray's Pizza of Greenwhich
+Robert Bingham, Andreas Gursky, Alvar Aalto, old BMWs, Bjork, 'The Brandenburg Concertos', adidas Originals track suits, Keith Jarrett, Stanley Kubrick, Fugazi,

 the Portland Trailblazers.